njnadeau/NGScourse/day1am.md

 The ```-a``` switch makes ```ls``` show hidden files, which start with a dot in their file name.
 You might notice that the contents of the directory you are currently in are also displayed on the right hand panel in MobaXterm and you can use the icons and address bar to navigate the directories in sharc.

 We are going to edit the file ```.bash_profile``` to configure your account so that you have access to the Genomics Software Repository that we will be using.
 The Genomics Software Repository is basically a collection of ready-to-use programs for NGS and population genetic/genomic analysis in a shared folder.
 Its main advantage is that it removes the necessity for the user to install commonly used programs in their home folder.
-More info about the software available can found here: http://soria-carrasco.staff.shef.ac.uk/softrepo/.

 You can have access by adding the following to the end of your bash profile.
 The .bash_profile is a configuration file for configuring user environments e.g. it contains all the startup configuration and preferences for your command line interface.